-Note : 1 user scheduling is baseline assumption for coexistence evaluation, therefore two stop ACLR model is not used in baseline simulation.
+Note : 1 user scheduling is baseline assumption for coexistence evaluation and two step ACLR model could be used for 3 user scheduling simulation.
 Therefore, it is assumed that both ACLR (or the adjacent channel interference) and ACS are flat in both space and frequency.
 The ACIR model can be express as

 (assuming ACLR, ACS and ACIR to be linear).